mraggi/FuzzyLogicEcology/README.md

 See [wikipedia's entry on fuzzy logic](https://en.wikipedia.org/wiki/Fuzzy_logic) for a more in-depth explanation.

 There are many models for fuzzy logic, depending on what one means when talking about the *intersection*.
 If property A is 70% true and property B is 50% true, how true is property (A and B)?
 Consider the following two:
-	* (A and B) is 35% true (product)
+	* (A and B) is 35% true (product).
+This mimics independent events in probability.
-	* (A and B) is 50% true (minimum)
+	* (A and B) is 50% true (minimum).
+Also called the Zadeh operators.

-From both of those (and many more) we could create a model for fuzzy logic (actually, from any monotone function which satisfies the same properties as crisp intersection and some more).
+From either of those (and many more) we could create a model for fuzzy logic (actually, from any monotone function which satisfies the same properties as crisp intersection and some more).

 ### Propincuity
  The standard way of defining the distribution area of a species is with *propincuity*, which is also available in this program (for comparison only.
 It's slow, and there are probably faster alternatives out there).